TheSpaghettiDetective/obico-server/docs/model_training.md

 Given that this guide is for fine-tuning the model to your specific printing setup, it's unlikely that it will perform better than the base model in the general case.

-However, if you have suggestions or improvements to the overall quality of the model, you can open a [new issue](https://github.com/TheSpaghettiDetective/TheSpaghettiDetective/issues/new/choose) where it can be discussed.
+However, if you have suggestions or improvements to the overall quality of the model, please open a [new issue](https://github.com/TheSpaghettiDetective/orbico-server/issues/new/choose) where it can be discussed.